samblenny/ocfpga/experiments/04_try_prebuilt_firmware/README.md

    which gets into more detail about how the bootloader is meant to work as a failsafe code loader.

-   TL;DR...
    I'm really confused about what the bootloader is doing.
 Maybe I should go read the code to look for the rainbow fading code.

 ## Logic Analyzer Wiring